r-rocha/jsPsych-in-Qualtrics/mkdocs/save-php.md

 }
 ```

-### Change 7: Call the save function -- CHOOSE ONE!
+### Change 7: Calling the save function -- CHOOSE ONE!

 The save function was added inside `on_finish`, which is called once all trials in the experiment have been run.

+The participant ID, `sbj_id`, was added to the data itself, so that you can match the data file even when the file name is changed.

 **NOTE: Here, both `save_data_json()` and `save_data_csv()` were called to show how these can be used.
 Choose one.**